 The facility ensures that key information is continuously and readily available or visible to inmates through posters and other written forms.
-The facility has information posted on all living units about sexual abuse and sexual assault as well as ways to report it.
-This information is also posted throughout all other areas of the facility.
+The facility has locked bulletin boards on each living unit that has information about sexual abuse and sexual assault as well as ways to report it.
+This information is also posted throughout all areas of the facility.